 Eligibility: A Candidate possessing B.Sc.
-Degree with Chemistry/ Physics/Electronics/ Biotechnology/ Biochemistry/Chemistry/Microbiology/ Botany/ Zoology/ B. Pharm/ MBBS/ B. E./B.Tech/ B. Sc.
-Agri./Entrepreneur and who have passed the entrance examination conducted by the Solapur University shall be held eligible for admission to M. Sc.
+Degree with Chemistry/ Physics/Electronics/Biotechnology/ Biochemistry/Chemistry/Microbiology/ Botany/ Zoology/ B. Pharm/ MBBS/ B. E./B.Tech/ B. Sc.
+Agri./Entrepreneur and who have passed the entrance examination conducted by the PunyashlokAhilyadeviHolkarSolapur University, Solapurshall be held eligible for admission to M. Sc.
 Course in Nanotechnology.
 Students from otherUniversity with B.Sc.
 General Degree and who have passed the entrance examination conducted by the University are also eligible.

-• Admission: Merit list based on average of Bachelors/ Undergraduates, aggregate and entrance exam conducted by Solapur University for all the candidates from India and abroad.
+Admission: Merit list based on average of Bachelors/ Undergraduates, aggregate and entranceexam conducted by PunyashlokAhilyadeviHolkarSolapur University, Solapurfor all the candidates from India and abroad.